 He hopes homeownership will give him the financial flexibility to get out of debt.
 From there, he is considering leaving his current career to start a small business – ideally his own comic book and board game store.

 “This gives me the opportunity to start,” Justin said.
 “Every great journey begins with a single step.”

 You can help more local families experience the peace and freedom of owning an affordable home.
 When you donate to Habitat Orlando & Osceola, every dollar helps us build homes and work toward a world where everyone has a safe and affordable place to live.
-You can make bring hope home through homeownership; please give today.
+You can help bring hope home through homeownership; please give today.